monorkin/rocket_docs/README.markdown

 # Contributing

-If you feel like helping, feel free to fork this project and issue a pull request.
-There are many things that need to be done.
-Here's just a few:

-1. Better specs
+If you want to help this project out please fell free to:

+1. Fork this repo
-2. Caching
+2. Make changes
+3. Write tests
+4. Issue a pull request with an explanation

+Or open an issue [here](https://github.com/Stankec/rocket_docs/issues).

 # License

-This project rocks and uses MIT-LICENSE.
+This project rocks and uses [MIT-LICENSE](https://github.com/Stankec/rocket_docs/blob/master/LICENSE).